 Because financial giving is a peripheral doctrine having no bearing on our eternal destiny, either viewpoint is a matter of personal conscience and we can agree to disagree while remaining in Christian fellowship with those who hold the opposite position.

 Either way, for us to prosper financially, it is never a single event of giving some amount and then voilá! we have more than just enough to get by, though I have heard some amazing testimonies of miraculous provision after a single gift.
-But that is the exception, not the rule and we cannot predict when and where an who God will bless in this manner.
+But that is the exception, not the rule and we cannot predict when, where, and who God will bless in this manner.
 Rather, there must be a quality decision for generosity to become our lifestyle.
 If married, this must be a decision of total agreement between us and our spouses.

 Here’s how that works out in practice: we walk through this life obeying His Word and listening to the Holy Spirit.
 As we walk with Him, whenever He directs us to give something or some amount away, we respond in faith and obedience.
 Over time, both our faith and our finances will grow.
 Anything else, frankly, is a lie and trap of our adversary.